katriosa/rsschool-cv/cv.md

 ## Education

-2010 - 2014 University of Aerospace Instrumentation. the Faculty of Innovation
+__2010 - 2014__ State University of Aerospace Instrumentation.

-2021 - 2022 Udemy.
-Javascript from the ground up course by Jonas
+- Faculty of Innovation

+__2021 - 2022__ Udemy.

+- The Complete JavaScript Course 2022: From Zero to Expert.

-2022 - recently RS school.
-Javascript course
+__2022 - present__ RS school.

+- JavaScript/Front-end 2022

 ## Language